akashpawar6474/DSA_Problem_Solving_Part2/README.md

 450. Kth Smallest Element in a BST => very simple problem using inorder
 451. Shortest distance between two nodes in BST(sp - gfg) => first locate the ancestor then calculate edges
 452. Last Stone Weight => this is very easy maxHeap problem
+453. Word Search => this is very beautiful backtracking and dfs problem asked in startup from mumbai
+454.